 How Long is the ITC in Effect?

 However, even though the ITC was extended multiple times, unfortunately, it is now slated to come to an end.
-Now the ITC is only available to homeowners in some form through the end of the year 2021.
+Now the ITC is only available to homeowners in some form through the end of the year 2024.
 From 2016 to 2019, home and business owners received a 30% tax credit for a solar electric installation.
-This year, in 2020, owners of new residential and commercial solar electric systems will receive a 26% tax credit.
-Next year, in 2021, both residential and commercial solar electric systems will receive a 22% tax reduction off the cost of installation.
-Lastly, in the year 2022 and onwards, only new commercial solar electric installations will receive a 10% federal tax credit.
+From 2020 until 2022, owners of new residential and commercial solar electric systems received a 26% tax credit.
+Starting in 2023, the federal tax credit will step down to 22%.
+In the year 2024 and onwards, only new commercial solar electric installations will receive a 10% federal tax credit.
 There will no longer be a federal tax credit for a residential solar electric system.

 How Does the ITC Work?